odtu/EE463/Project-2/README.md

 where R<sub>L</sub> = 4 Ω, L<sub>L</sub> = 200 mH, L<sub>s</sub> = 0.5 mH.

-- Calculate analytically the required firing angle α which results in an average output current value of 40 A for all of the topologies listed above, and verify your calculations with simulations.
+**a)** Calculate analytically the required firing angle α which results in an average output current value of 40 A for all of the topologies listed above, and verify your calculations with simulations.

-- Plot V<sub>s</sub> and I<sub>s</sub> on the same graph and find the THD value of I<sub>s</sub> for the topologies.
+**b)** Plot V<sub>s</sub> and I<sub>s</sub> on the same graph and find the THD value of I<sub>s</sub> for the topologies.

-- Compare the topologies wrt to their advantages, disadvantages and their application areas.
+**c)** Compare the topologies wrt to their advantages, disadvantages and their application areas.
 Discuss their operational similarities and differences.

 ### Q2) DC Motor Drive